 The Importance of Senior Dental Health

 Dental care is about more than cosmetics.
-Dental health affects overall health.
+Senior Dental health affects overall health.
 As a result, it’s important for seniors to take care of their oral health.

 Oftentimes seniors think that dental care is no longer necessary, especially if they are using dentures.
 However, dental health is important to manage throughout the aging process.

 Taking care of dental health while aging is essential.
 Help seniors manage their oral care by understanding the risks, complications, and needs they face.

 While people of all ages are at risk of dental issues like cavities, there are several conditions that seniors are more susceptible to.
 Common dental challenges people face while aging include:

 A condition in which the mouth doesn’t produce enough saliva, dry mouth affects the acid levels in the mouth.
 This can affect swallowing, digestion, and the teeth and gums negatively.
 Seniors are especially prone to this condition, especially if their medications list dry mouth as a possible side effect.

 Root and Coronal Caries